upc-pre-202510-1asi0730-4378/learning-center/README.md

 - Internationalization (i18n)
 - Domain-Driven Design (DDD) approach

+## Documentation

+The project includes comprehensive documentation to support development and maintenance:

+- **User Stories**: User stories with acceptance criteria for the current features are available in [`docs/user-stories.md`](docs/user-stories.md)
+- **Software Architecture**: The C4 Model software architecture context and container diagrams can be found in [`docs/software-architecture.dsl`](docs/software-architecture.dsl)
+- **Class Diagram**: UML class diagram showing the software structure is located in [`docs/class-diagram.puml`](docs/class-diagram.puml)

+These documents provide essential information about the requirements, design, and structure for the application.
+Although the current version of the application interacts with a Fake API, the software architecture is considering the future interaction with an ASP.NET Core Web API backend.

 ## Framework and Dependencies

 The application is developed with [Vue Framework](https://vuejs.org/) and the following dependencies: